STRENGTH OUT OF WEAKNESS

 They were stoned; they were sawed in two; they were put to death by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated—the world was not worthy of them.
 They wandered in deserts and mountains, and in caves and holes in the ground.
 (Hebrews 11:32-38)

 Now compare Christianity in America with the passage above.
 Do you see any differences?
 More to the point, do you see any similarities?
 Not too many, I guess.
 How are we going to feel when we are in Heaven with these people?

-I believe it is true that difficult times are coming to our country.
+I believe difficult times are coming to our country.
 There may be severe, even violent, persecution of Christians.
 The people of the world may be looking for someone to blame for their discomfort.
 The politicians in those days may point the finger at Christians to take the blame away from themselves.

-If this sort of chaos takes place, it may be that the Christian churches will be stripped of their trust in worldly people.
+If this sort of chaos takes place, the Christian churches might be stripped of their trust in worldly people.
 Some may join with the world and condemn their more humble brothers and sisters.

-The Christian churches that turn to God may be treated like the Apostle Paul, and the martyrs of the eleventh chapter of the Book of Hebrews.
+The Christian churches that turn to God may be treated like the Apostle Paul and the martyrs of Hebrews chapter 11.
 It seems difficult to believe this, in the present period of ease.
 But no nation has turned back into sin, as has the United States of America, and not been visited with fiery Divine judgment.